- Office of Estate and Commercial

 Compliance Requirements and Risks

-The use of non-potable water resources, including recycled water from sewerage, and harvested urban stormwater are underpinned by national risk management guidelines.
+The use of non-potable water resources, including recycled water from sewerage, and harvested urban stormwater are underpinned by national risk management guidelines and Western's 'Recycled Water Risk Management Plan (PDF, 4165.68 KB) (opens in a new window)'.
 The identification of uses ‘fit for purpose’ reflect combinations of appropriate treatment trains, and suitable storage and application.

 Trends and Interdependencies